-NCAT was established on 1 January 2014 in response to the recommendations of the Legislative Council's Standing Committee on Law and Justice Inquiry into opportunities to consolidate tribunals in NSW.
 NCAT is empowered under the Local Government Act 1993 to consider allegations of councillor misconduct and pecuniary interest breaches referred to it by the Office of Local Government.
 It is empowered to take disciplinary action against councillors with respect to such breaches including suspension from office and disqualification for up to five years.